 - Was the AADT based on a traffic count taken the same year as the reporting year for HPMS?
 Current year data is required to be reported in HPMS; if this is not the case, then proceed to step 12.

-- This is typically referred to as an Automatic Traffic Recorder (ATR), which continuously monitors traffic 365 days a year.
-If this is not an ATR location, proceed to step 5 to determine the acceptability of shorter counts.
-A 365 day count is usually the most accurate count available based on continuous monitoring at the site.
+- This is typically referred to as a Continuous Count Station (CCS), which continuously monitors traffic 365 days a year.
+If this is not a CCS location, proceed to step 5 to determine the acceptability of shorter counts.
+A 365-day count is usually the most accurate count available based on continuous monitoring at the site.
 365 days is the ideal with many locations oftentimes having some missing data.
 The amount of missing data needs to be reviewed to assure a minimum of 7 weekday counts each month are available.
 If there is missing data, how many days or months were missing, and was the count still used?
-This should be in accordance with State procedures and typically nine months of acceptable data is required to calculate a valid AADT from an ATR count.
+This should be in accordance with State procedures and typically nine months of acceptable data is required to calculate a valid AADT from a CCS count.
 To calculate an AADT are all days averaged, are monthly ADTS calculated first then averaged, or is some other method used?
 If days are missing each month, the preferred method is to calculate a monthly ADT first for each month and then average all the monthly ADTs to get an AADT.

 - There shall be no other adjustment factors applied to an actual traffic count than the three described in steps 6, 7, and 8.
 Any other type of factor is not allowable which may include such things as equipment error, simultaneous vehicle hits on sensors, high or low volume adjustments, engineering judgment, or perceived errors.
 If any of these other non-allowable types of factor were applied, the AADT should be recalculated without these factors.